Teaching English in Germany

 No, you don’t need to be able to speak German.
 But it’s helpful to navigate around the country and also speak to coworkers.
 There are some schools that may require basic German language skills.

 In a language school, there is more of a culture of keeping customers satisfied.
-You are expected to provide lessons and go above and beyond the expectations of your students to keep them interested and developing their language skills.
+You are expected to provide lessons and go above and beyond the expectations of your students to keep them interested and develop their language skills.